erikbarbara/erikbarbara.github.io/essays-by-erik/_posts/--figuring-out-the-api.md

 This is actually the premise of the [DISC assessment](https://en.wikipedia.org/wiki/DISC_assessment).
 Don't focus on people's motivations, but rather understand their exhibited behaviors.

-Reframing the problem to APIs is another way to frame the same concept; a way that may resonate more with you if you have a technical background.
+Reframing the problem to APIs is another way to frame the same concept.
+It may resonate  with you if you have a technical background.

 One Engineering Manager I managed was having a hard time getting through to someone on another team.
-Our conversation went somethign like this.
+Our conversation went something like this.

 > EM: I just don't get it.
-Everytime I try to review project tradeoffs with $X, it's like we're saying the same thing.
+Everytime I try to review project tradeoffs with $X, it's like we're saying the same thing but still disagreeing.
 > Me: I hear you.
 It's like they have an entirely different API.
 Like you're speaking REST and they're using SOAP.
 > EM: Exactly!

-> Me: That's how I think of people.
+That's how I think of people.
 Sometimes our APIs are compatible.
 Othertimes it's like we're off by a minor version but one of us is backwards compatible.

-And sometimes it's like we're not even speaking over HTTP, like they're on Telnet and I'm on Protobufs.
-> Don't focus on
+And sometimes it's like we're not even speaking the same protocol.
+I'm on HTTP and they're on Telnet.

 I had experienced similar difficulties with this individual as well in the past.